phtj/patrick-janssen/service.md

 - 2015 – ongoing: Invited lectures at Building Construction Authority of Singapore (BCA) as part of a seminar series on Parametric BIM.
 - 2015: Curator of three exhibitions:
   - “Rethinking Our City for Singapore’s Next 50 Years” at The Urban Redevelopment Authority Centre, 23 July - 13 August, 2015.
-  - “Rethinking Urban Practices for Jurong Vision 2050” at the National Library Building (7th floor), 4-30 August, 2015.
+  - “Rethinking Urban Practices for Jurong Vision 2050” at the National Library Building, 4-30 August, 2015.
   - “Rethinking Urban Practices for Jurong Vision 2050” at The URA Centre, 31 August - 19 September, 2015.
 - 2015: Organisation Committee and Design Tutor, International Forum on Urbanism (IFoU) Winter School, National University of Singapore, 12-23 January 2013.
 - 2013: Boeykens, S., Janssen, P., Mueller, V., Manganelli, J., and Stouffs, R. “Hands-on with Custom Digital Workflows”, Conference Workshop, eCAADe Conference, 16th September 2013.